jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-17.md

 #### 3.4.9.
 Cancelling PAA & PA

-* PAA applications and planned PA may be cancelled if in 'submitted' (pre-assessment) or 'granted' statuses and works start has not been logged.
+* PAA applications and planned PA may be cancelled if in 'submitted' (pre-assessment), 'granted' or 'modification requested' statuses and works start has not been logged.
 * Immediate PA may be cancelled whilst works is 'in progress' (immediate works are automatically placed into in progress upon creation).
 * Immediate PA may not be cancelled if
     * works stop has been logged